alphamikle/nanc_docs/docs/nanc_configuring.md

 ## Custom fonts

 `customFonts` - an option to expand the available fonts in the Nanc Backend Driven UI.
-You can add any custom font to your Nanc application (official instructions), then, specify the parameters of the added font in this parameter, which accepts a list of font extensions, and voila - in your Nanc build, your newly added font will appear in the `FontField` field, which you will be able to use in the app as well, relying on the [Nanc Backend Driven UI](nui/backend_driven_ui.md).
+You can add any custom font to your Nanc application (official instructions), then, specify the parameters of the added font in this parameter, which accepts a list of font extensions, and voila - in your Nanc build, your newly added font will appear in the `FontField` field, which you will be able to use in the app as well, relying on the [Nanc Backend Driven UI](nui/backend_driven_ui).

+## Sliver checker

+If you are going to add custom widget slivers implemented by you.
+You also need to add a function that will check if the widget is a sliver.
+And for your custom sliver - it should return `true`.
+In general - for all your custom widgets.
+See more [here](./nui/slivers).

+## Custom icons

+You can easily add your own custom icons to Nanc.
+For this purpose it is enough to pass `Map<String, IconData>` as an argument to `customIcons`.
+Configuring a mobile application using NUI is described in detail [here](./mobile_app_configuring).

 ## Web app configuration